MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/use-dev-proxy-with-dotnet-aspire.md

 To discover the internal URLs that your .NET Aspire application uses:

-1. In a terminal, start the app host project
+1. In a command prompt, start the app host project

     ```sh
     dotnet run --project src/MyApp.Host/MyApp.Host.csproj